Abortion services

 There are many different forms of contraception and different methods will suit different people.

-Sexual and Reproductive Health clinics offer a full range of contraception, including Long-Acting Reversible Contraception (LARC), such as coils and implants, which are the most effective types of contraception.
+Sexual and Reproductive Health clinics offer a full range of contraception.
+These include Long-Acting Reversible Contraception (LARC), such as coils and implants, which are the most effective types of contraception.

 To find out what is available in your local HSC Trust area, visit the links below: